Explore our newest colors - free samples available

 Ductless Range Hoods

-These are range hood systems that do not have any external venting systems.
+These range hood systems do not have external venting systems.
 Instead, the suction fan draws in air, cleans it by passing it through a baffle, mesh, or charcoal filter, and recirculates.
-They have the advantage of being much smaller but are generally considered less effective than their ducted counterparts.
+They have the advantage of being much smaller but less effective than their ducted counterparts.

 Convertible Range Hoods